quarkiverse/quarkus-itext/README.md

 A Quarkus extension that lets you utilize [iText](https://itextpdf.com/) Library to create and manipulate PDFs on the fly.

+> :bulb:
+This is a fork of iText 2.1.7 version, the last version under MPL/LGPL

 ### Prerequisite

 * Create or use an existing Quarkus application